Creating an Admin Configuration Form

 Now that our form can be populated with our current configuration, we want to allow the admin user to update the configuration.

-Add the following function to
+Add the following function to the end of the file

 This is the function we call to update the server configuration.
 It's very minimal; we haven't included error checking and we really should be escaping quotes and other special characters when creating our data, but that is left as an exercise for the reader.